jacksund/simmate/docs/parameters.md

 --------------------------

 ## standardize_structure
-In some cases, we may want to standardize the structure during our setup().

-This means running symmetry analysis on the structure in order to reduce the symmetry and also convert it to some standardized form.
+This parameter determines whether to standardize the structure during our setup().
+This means running symmetry analysis on the structure to reduce the symmetry and convert it to some standardized form.
 There are three different forms to choose from and thus 3 different values that `standardize_structure` can be set to:

 - `primitive`: for the standard primitive unitcell
 - `conventional`: for the standard conventional unitcell